What is hospice?

 How do I know?

-To determine if a loved one might benefit from Halcyon at Colorado VNA care, ask and answer the following questions:
+To determine if a loved one might benefit from Colorado VNA care, ask and answer the following questions:

 - Does your loved one have uncontrolled pain?